m6tm/linked-pedia/03_SPECS/features/feature_spec_FEAT-013.md

 ### Objective

-Permettre aux utilisateurs (spécifiquement les ghostwriters) de lier et de gérer jusqu'à 3 profils LinkedIn distincts sous leur compte Link-Pedia principal.
+Permettre aux utilisateurs (spécifiquement les ghostwriters) de lier et de gérer jusqu'à 3 profils LinkedIn distincts sous leur compte Linked-Pedia principal.
 L'objectif est de fournir une solution centralisée et efficace pour les professionnels gérant le contenu LinkedIn pour plusieurs clients.

 ### User Stories

 - As a ghostwriter, I want to manage multiple LinkedIn profiles so that I can handle content for my clients efficiently.
 (Should Have)
-- As a ghostwriter, I want to link a client's LinkedIn account to my Link-Pedia account.
+- As a ghostwriter, I want to link a client's LinkedIn account to my Linked-Pedia account.
 (Should Have)
 - As a ghostwriter, I want to switch between managing different client accounts easily.
 (Should Have)
 - As a ghostwriter, I want to see content and analytics specific to the client account I am currently managing.
 (Should Have)
 - As a ghostwriter, I want to unlink a client's account.
 (Should Have)